They are feared, though not loathed, loved but given due respect. They are the true stars of the rodeo and treated like royalty.

 Just in case, we have a qualified veterinarian on hand.
 More often than not, the rider comes off second best, so we have paramedics on hand too.

 We also ensure our livestock, including all bulls and horses are specifically bred and trained for the rodeo arena and comply with changes to competition rules, such as this year’s introduction of a Ropersmate™ roping device.

-In 2013, we are introducing the Ropersmate™ roping device – a unique product developed in consultation with industry to reduce the risk of injury on both horses and cattle during rodeo events.
+Back in 2013 we are introduced the Ropersmate™ roping device – a unique product developed in consultation with industry to reduce the risk of injury on both horses and cattle during rodeo events.
 The roping device works as a “shock absorber” to lessen the force experienced by both the horse and the calf, when the calf is roped.

 Similar to abseiling equipment, it is made from high strength anodised aluminium and attached to the rider’s saddle horn.
 The lasso rope is threaded through the device with a backstopper knot to prevent the rope from running through the end.
 The device has demonstrated high durability during all field testing and proven to reduce the impact by up to 75 per cent.

 The roping device has been endorsed by all major Rodeo Associations in Australia as a standard minimum equipment requirement for competition in all Australian-based rodeo rope and tie events.

 We are also committed to improving education about, and understanding of animal welfare standards in rodeo.
 For example, a beast’s bucking action is not caused by pain inflicted from the flank strapped wrapped around the animal’s genital area.